Sempai-07/documentation/docs/ApiMethods/setMyDescription.md

 const bot = new TelegramBot("BOT_TOKEN");

 // Set bot description
-bot.setMyDescription({
+bot.setMyDescription(
-  description: "I am a friendly bot that can assist you with various tasks.", });
+  "I am a friendly bot that can assist you with various tasks.", );

 bot.login();
 ```